-David Damrosch et al. Masters of British Literature Volume A: The Middle Ages/The Early Modern Period/The Restoration and the 18th Century.
+David Damrosch et al. Masters of British Literature Volume B: The Romantics and Their Contemporaries, The Victorian Age and the Twentieth Century.
 New York: Longman, 2008.
+Bram Stoker.
+Dracula (edited by Glennis Byron).
+Peterborough: Broadview, 2000.

 CALENDAR DESCRIPTION:

 A close study of historically representative works which demonstrate the development, enlargement and experimentalism of literature in English, with some class time devoted to writing instruction.